 Former California Packing Company building, Santa Rosa

 The site of the former California Packing Company Plant No. 5 on Third Street in Santa Rosa's historic Railroad Square transforms into an outdoor theater during the summer.
-The remaining cannery walls become part of the setting for productions of "In The Mood," a musical adaptation of "Much Ado About Nothing" and "Fairy Worlds," a new adaptation of "A Midsummer Night's Dream."
+The remaining cannery walls become part of the setting for outdoor productions by Shakespeare in the Cannery.

 Performaces are on Thursday, Friday, and Saturday evenings.
 Bring your own chair or blanket to sit on, and dress in layers because it tends to get cold after sunset.
 Patrons are invited to bring a picnic dinner to enjoy before the show.